discoTUKL/disco-snc-mgf-toolbox/README.md

 Performance Metrics:

-- Backlog (probability)
+- Backlog bound for a given probability and vice versa
-- Delay (probability)
+- Delay bound for a given probability and vice versa
-- Output
+- MGF-output bound

 Arrival processes:

-- Exponential Distribution
+- DM1
-- MMOO
+- MD1
+- Markov modulated on-off traffic (MMOO)
+- Exponentially bounded burstiness (EBB)
-- Token Bucket with constant parameters and with stochastic multiplexing gain (called "Leaky Bucket" to separate easily)
+- Token Bucket

 For the service, only a constant rate server is available.